A heaping helping of cheesy Scalloped Potatoes and Ham is big time comfort. A truly delicious special event side dish or weeknight main course!

 Scalloped Potatoes And Ham

-Generously butter a 9X13 inch baking dish and rub the inside of the dish with the cut side of the garlic.
-Set baking dish on a rimmed baking sheet.
+- Generously butter a 9X13 inch baking dish and rub the inside of the dish with the cut side of the garlic.
+Set the baking dish on a rimmed baking sheet.

-In a saucepan, heat the cream, salt, and pepper over medium heat, stirring to dissolve salt, until bubbles form around the edges.
+- In a saucepan, heat the cream, salt, and pepper over medium heat, stirring to dissolve the salt, until bubbles form around the edges.
 Set aside.

-Loosely cover with aluminum foil and bake in preheated oven until potatoes are bubbly and tender when pierced with a fork, about a 1hour and 45 minutes-2 hours.
+- Loosely cover with aluminum foil and bake in the preheated oven until potatoes are bubbly and tender when pierced with a fork, about 1 hour and 45 minutes to 2 hours.

 Recipe Notes for Scalloped Potatoes and Ham